 Happy Holidays!
 For the third year in a row, Zubatkin participated in the USPS’ Operation Santa program.
 Earlier this week, our outreach team delivered presents to thirty-one New York City children in need.
 Find out more about the program on the USPS website.

-It is our pleasure to announce our new Principal, Susan Wallace, and two new Project Managers, Caren Faye and Lee Nel.
-These team members are being recognized for their valuable contributions to our clients.
-We look forward to their continued success in these new roles!
+It is our pleasure to announce the promotions of Jay Fischbein to Senior Project Manager and Avi Englard to Project Manager.
+Jay and Avi are being recognized for their valuable contributions to our clients and our firm.
+We wish them continued success in these new roles!

 Our own Julie Geden was recently selected for Professional Women in Construction’s (PWC) 20 Under 40 Outstanding Women in The Industry.
 Julie was one of the honorees at the PWC Holiday Party, which she attended with several members of the Zubatkin Team.
 PWC is a national, non-profit organization committed to advancing professional, entrepreneurial and managerial opportunities for women and other “non-traditional” populations in construction and related industries.
 Congratulations to Julie for this outstanding accomplishment!